nacht-wache/Str2008_practice/README.md

 # Str2008_practice
- Exercises & drills from Stroustrup (2008: Principles...)
+ Exercises & drills from Stroustrup (2008: Principles and Practice using C++)

  check out only p1_ch9 exercises & drills. i'll revise previous as soon as possible. then i'll comeback to p1_ch9 and revise it as well.